joshua-el-samalouti/JF/README.md

 An interpreter for the BF programming language written in the Julia programming language

-Not fully functional yet, since the output command is not implemented yet.
+Not fully functional yet, since the output command is not implemented yet and the run file currently just runs the testscript.